goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 - [ ] Yukki/Twilight - Testing

 - [ ] Prof9 - Patch for exe/bn 4

+- [ ] EXEGUY11 - ENG patch for Exe 6

 - [ ] Zarch - Further research into the Link Navis and making a PET emulator on pc.
 See his project [here.](https://gitlab.com/zarcha/link-analyzer)